44Shu/Machine-Learning-Interviews/src/MLSD/mlsd-ads-ranking.md

   * info from the test or eval dataset influences the training process
   * target leakage, data contamination (from test to train set)
 * catastrophic forgetting
-  *  model trained on new data loses its ability to perform well on previously learned tasks
+  *  model trained on new data loses its ability to perform well on previously learned tasks, can be solved with teacher-student regularization to penality large difference between frozen production model and new model.